-Jocelyn Howe is a community worker who regained her mobility through AT lessons:
+JH is a community worker who regained her mobility:

 In my first lesson with Jill I experienced total acceptance of my 71 year-old body and personality.
 My leg and knee had been extremely painful and I could not use public transport - my lifeline.
 My leg is now no longer a trouble and AT is becoming my way of life in the hands (literally!) of Jill Payne.

-Graham Smith, full-time father and ex-bodybuilder, took lessons five years ago for help with a back injury and migraines.
+Graham Smith, full-time father and ex-bodybuilder, took lessons five years ago because of a back injury and migraines.
 He has continued to benefit:

 From the first lesson with Jill I discovered that there was a lot of mental training in the AT that has been of huge benefit in the way I have viewed life since.
 This helped me to overcome depression and achieve a twenty-year ambition to get my black belt in Taekwando.
-It has helped to reduce the migraines so much I am even able to recognise the triggers to stop them.
+It has helped to reduce the back pain and migraines so much: I am even able to recognise the triggers to stop them.

 Matt Wood drew on his Alexander lessons during his successful treatment and recovery from abdominal cancer:

 Over three months of chemotherapy and an ongoing period of recovery your tuition has helped me to accept circumstances without losing control, minimise discomfort and fatigue and 'find space'.
 Thank you.